huiyu8794/Hockey/README.md

-# Minigame - Hockey
+# Hockey
-## Introduction of Computer Science Final Project
+Minigame in Introduction of Computer Science Final Project